The New England Journal of Medicine January 28, 2021

 Composite of death, disabling stroke, serious bleeding, or cardiac arrest

-Key result: Catheter ablation did not significantly reduce the primary composite endpoint of death or cardiovascular complications compared to drug therapy in the intention-to-treat analysis.
+Key result: Ablation did not significantly reduce the primary composite endpoint compared to medical therapy but significantly improved quality of life and reduced AF recurrence.

 2021